mandywai/prompt-pirates/README.md

-# Agentic AI App Hackathon Template
+# Agentic AI App Hackathon -- Team Prompt Pirates!!

 Welcome!
 This repository is your starting point for the **Agentic AI App Hackathon**.
 It includes: